huntlyc/react-wp-reader/README.md

+React WP Reader
+===

+Give it a WordPress url (that has the rest API available for posts) and it will read the latest posts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

 ## Available Scripts